 }

 This component type does not have any lifecycle methods.
-At a minimum, it must define a JavaScript function that returns ReactElement
+At a minimum, it must define a JavaScript function that returns ReactElement or null.

-.
-State mutation may happen in a parent component or a state machine like Redux.
-Function components re-render when state mutates and does not allow optimizations.
-This is not a deal-breaker because React performs reconciliation.
 Library internals figure out an optimal way to reconcile the virtual DOM with the one in the browser.
 This reconciliation process takes care of most performance concerns in React.

 If performance is a big concern because reconciliation is not enough, take a look at React.memo.
-This is much like React.PureComponents
+This is much like React.PureComponents, but for function components vs classes.

 Abstracting state mutation through Redux allows function components to focus on presentation.
 This makes it easy to test function components in a shallow renderer like Enzyme.
 A shallow renderer can check all test conditions by setting props.
 Reducers in Redux are pure functions that are also testable.
 This is because pure functions have a one-to-one mapping between input and output.
-A plus is all UI “logic” gets abstracted away from the presentation layer.
+A plus is that all UI “logic” gets abstracted away from the presentation layer.
 This reduces cognitive load and aids dev creativity.
-Function components solve for most use cases in a neat clean way.
+Function components solve most use cases in a neat, clean way.

 In simple terms, this is a function component: